wakame/wakame.github.io/faq.md

 Because it's awesome!

+## I am not too well versed in virtualization.
+Am I welcome to join a meeting?

+Yes, you are.
+WUG is our way of reaching out to the community and these meetings are very informal.
+If you are interested, we would be very happy to have you.

 ## Why don't you have any documentation?

 We are only a small company with limited resources.
 We have some customers that pay us to work on Wakame-vdc and that's how we pay our bills.
-This also means that we have to prioritize the features they want and unfortunately, none of them has shown interest in a full scale body of English documentation so far. :( We are slowly adding documents to our wiki on github but it's very limited at this time.
+This also means that we have to prioritize the features they want and unfortunately, none of them has shown interest in a full scale body of English documentation so far. :( We are slowly adding documents to [our wiki on github](https://github.com/axsh/wakame-vdc/wiki) but it's very limited at this time.
 If you could help us out by writing some documentation for Wakame-vdc, we would be extremely grateful.

 ## But how can I try Wakame-vdc without documentation?